Session rates are:

 Group Therapy Sessions: See group details.

-Session fees/co-pays/co-insurance are due at time of service.
+Session fees, co-pays and/or co-insurance fees are due at time of service.

-CBHA Insurance (This is the Medcost Plan managed by CBHA for Wake Forest, UNC and ECU Employees)
+(This is the Medcost Plan managed by CBHA for Wake Forest, UNC, and ECU Employees)

 How to verify your benefits?

 - Call your Insurance company and ask if your plan covers Mental Health or Behavioral Health benefits?

 - Ask if your plan has a deductible?
 If so, ask if you have met any amount towards the deductible?
 Sometimes there is an individual and/or a family deductible.
 Ask if you have one or both?

 - Ask if you have a co-pay or co-insurance?
 If so, ask what the co-pay or co-insurance is for therapy sessions?